philschanely/course-scripting/_lessons/09-conditionals.md

 4. What is type coercion?
 5. What does it mean that a value is "truthy" or "falsy"?
 6. What is the difference between the `==` and `===` or between `!=` and `!==`?

+### Presentation and Demo

+Watch this presentation and play along in the demo provided in Moodle.
+Use [this handout](/docs/vcd-3650-lesson-9.pdf) to take notes.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/PhdhnSclFM8" frameborder="0" allowfullscreen></iframe>